aspose-words/Aspose.Words-Documentation/en/net/getting-started/platforms-and-interoperability/microsoft-dynamics-crm/automerge-for-dynamics-crm/_index.md

 It is simple to install Aspose .NET AutoMerge.
 Please follow below Instructions:

-- Install Aspose.Words.dll in GAC on the CRM server.
+- Install `Aspose.Words.dll` in GAC on the CRM server.
-  - Open Visual studio command Prompt as administrator and browse to the location of Aspose.words.dll and Write the following command to install the library in GAC. “gacutil -i aspose.words.dll”.
+  - Open Visual studio command Prompt as administrator and browse to the location of `Aspose.Words.dll` and Write the following command to install the library in GAC. “gacutil -i `Aspose.Words.dll`”.

 ![todo:image_alt_text](automerge-for-dynamics-crm_1)